laughedelic/LoadFileToRepl/README.markdown

 At the moment it supports load command for REPLs of the following languages:

+- Clojure
+- Common Lisp
+- Groovy
 - Haskell
-- Scala
-- Clojure
-- Ruby
-- Python
+- JavaScript (Node)
 - Lua
+- Matlab
 - PowerShell
+- Python
+- R
+- Ruby
+- Scala
 - SML
-- JavaScript (Node)
-- R
-- Common Lisp
-- Groovy
 - ... it's easy to extend this list.
 Welcome to suggest yours!